Bloc/base-frontend-project/README.md

 Bloc Base Project
 =================

-A base project for frontend projects.
+A base for Bloc frontend projects.

 ## Configuration